ETS-Android1/MovieNight/README.md

-+# MovieNight
+# MovieNight

-+Android Application which shows you a list of popular movies using the MovieDB API
+Android Application which shows you a list of popular movies using the MovieDB API